coq/coq/doc/sphinx/language/cic.rst

 + :math:`T` converts to :math:`∀ x:U,~V` and :math:`X` does not occur in type :math:`U` but occurs
   strictly positively in type :math:`V`
 + :math:`T` converts to :math:`(I~a_1 … a_m~t_1 … t_p )` where :math:`I` is the name of an
-  inductive declaration of the form
+  inductive definition of the form

   .. math::
      \ind{m}{I:A}{c_1 :∀ p_1 :P_1 ,… ∀p_m :P_m ,~C_1 ;~…;~c_n :∀ p_1 :P_1 ,… ∀p_m :P_m ,~C_n}